 Dr. Rouanzoin has spoken on panels and made presentations regarding EMDR Therapy at EMDRIA, ISTSS, California Psychological Association, Anxiety Association of America, Orange County Psychological Association and the University of Pittsburgh School of Medicine Department of Psychiatry.

 Dr. Rouanzoin was a founding member of the Traumatic Stress Network (TTSN) in Southern California.
 TTSN was the first regional Basic Training in EMDR in conjunction with the EMDR Institute.
 As a founding board member and second President of EMDRIA, Dr. Rouanzoin helped develop the Standards and Training Committee.

 This course is a 1.5 CE course.
 It is the participant’s responsibility to check with their individual state boards to verify CE requirements for their state.
-Continuing Education Credit is pending through Commonwealth Educational Seminars for the following professions.
-CEs are pending through EMDRIA as well.
+Continuing Education Credit is approved through Commonwealth Educational Seminars for the following professions.
+CEs are approved through EMDRIA as well.

 Licensed Professional Counselors/Licensed Mental Health Counselors: